 The decay time of an electronically excited fluorophore is typically in the range of a few nanoseconds.
 In fluorescence lifetime imaging the exponential decay of a sample is determined requiring a timing resolution in the picosecond regime.
 Our sophisticated TDC and ADC solutions master this job with excellence.

 LIDAR Systems emit ultraviolet, visible, or near-infrared light to image objects and measuring the time-of-flight (TOF) of reflected photons.
-Such systems are used for object detection and tracking in many different fields, ranging from archaeology to agriculture, autonomous vehicles and robots etc. The high timing resolution of cronologic ADCs and TDCs is a key to reaching highest ranging accuracy and our devices’ high data throughput allows for targeting even complex measurement scenarios.
+Such systems are used for object detection and tracking in many different fields, ranging from archaeology to agriculture, autonomous vehicles, and robots, etc. The high timing resolution of cronologic ADCs and TDCs is a key to reaching the highest ranging accuracy and our devices’ high data throughput allows for targeting even complex measurement scenarios.

 The position-readout of MCPs via a delay-line detector (DLD) is today’s best choice in the case of single-particle detection.
 Delay line detectors have excellent signal-to-noise properties, depict superior imaging dynamics, and, in addition, have a high time resolution.
 Modern delay-line detectors are furthermore multiple-hit-capable.
 Our TDCs are perfect companions for the readout of these detectors.

-Whether in astrophysics, materials science, quantum information science, quantum encryption, medical imaging, DNA sequencing or in fiber-optic communication: Single-photon detectors (SPD) provide a timing signal from which, for example, fluorescence lifetimes of excited matter can be deduced.
-This is the perfect job for our TDCs and in some applications already our "entry level"-device can be employed.
+Whether in astrophysics, materials science, quantum information science, quantum encryption, medical imaging, DNA sequencing, or in fiber-optic communication: Single-photon detectors (SPD) provide a timing signal from which, for example, fluorescence lifetimes of excited matter can be deduced (FLIM).
+This is the perfect job for our TDCs and in some applications already our "entry-level"-device can be employed.

 Quantum key distribution (QKD) enables the tap-proof encryption of data by exploiting the quantum properties of light.
 For transmission of encrypted data single-photon sources (SPS) can be used for optimal performance.
 Our fast TDCs facilitate the development of single-photon counting receiver modules which convert single-photon detection events into streams of time-tags - synchronized to the excitation-laser source.